 Competence is activated after preparation.

-When we perform, what we know rises to the surface.
+When we perform, what we know kicks in.

-That’s why time spent on nailing that ‘guitar lick’, strengthening those runs, and targeting the weak areas is time well-spent.
+That’s why time spent on nailing that ‘guitar lick’, strengthening those runs, and targeting the weak areas in our musical performance is time well-spent.

 Then, when it’s time to perform, that which has been practiced in private is made public.

-Think about it like this: When we were toddlers learning to walk, every step was a big deal.
+An often-used analogy (and an effective one at that) is the toddler who transitions from crawling to walking.
+When we were toddlers learning to walk, every step was a big deal.
 We stumbled and fell, got back up, stumbled again.
-Each step was contributing to our understanding.
-After some time, as toddlers, we don’t deliberate and doubt that each foot will follow the other.
-We’ve done it enough times to know what to expect.
+Each step was contributing to our understanding of the process.
+After some time, as toddlers, we stopped deliberating and doubting that each foot would follow the other.
+We just knew what to expect.

-I like to think of spaced practice as raising my degree of certainty.
+Certainty is about knowing what to expect.
+I like to think of spaced practice as raising my degree of certainty that I will demonstrate competence during performance.